takurot/chatgpt-stats/README_EN.md

 ### 1. Export ChatGPT Conversation Data

 1. In ChatGPT, go to **Settings → Data Controls → Export Data**
-2. You’ll receive an email with a ZIP download link
+2. You'll receive an email with a ZIP download link
 3. Extract the ZIP and locate `conversations.json`
 4. Place `conversations.json` in the same directory as the script